(a) The following are subject to administrative forfeiture under this section:

 Substantially the following language must appear conspicuously in the notice:

-"WARNING: You will automatically lose the above-described property and the right to be heard in court if you do not file a lawsuit and serve the prosecuting authority within 60 days.
+"WARNING: If you were the person arrested when the property was seized, you will automatically lose the above-described property and the right to be heard in court if you do not file a lawsuit and serve the prosecuting authority within 60 days.
 You may file your lawsuit in conciliation court if the property is worth $15,000 or less; otherwise, you must file in district court.
-You may not have to pay a filing fee for your lawsuit if you are unable to afford the fee.
-You do not have to pay a conciliation court fee if your property is worth less than $500."
+You do not have to pay a filing fee for your lawsuit.

 (c) If notice is not sent in accordance with paragraph (a), and no time extension is granted or the extension period has expired, the appropriate agency shall return the property to the person from whom the property was seized, if known.
 An agency's return of property due to lack of proper notice does not restrict the agency's authority to commence a forfeiture proceeding at a later time.
 The agency shall not be required to return contraband or other property that the person from whom the property was seized may not legally possess.